QualiSystems/Huawei-VRP-WDM-Router-Shell-2G/README.md

 Release: **Huawei VRP WDM Shell 2G**

-▪ CloudShell version **9.3**
+▪ CloudShell version **9.3** and above

 ▪ Other

-**Note:** If your CloudShell version does not support this shell, you should consider upgrading to a later version of CloudShell or contact customer support.
+**Note:** If your CloudShell version does not support this shell, you should consider upgrading to the latest version of CloudShell or contact customer support.

 ### Data Model